Updated 13 Nov 2018

-Whether it’s the farmer working in the paddy fields or the man making you tea in the morning you would have seen people wearing sarongs all over Sri Lanka.
+You would have seen many people wearing sarongs all over Sri Lanka.
 Although it is mainly worn by Sri Lankan men, the sarong can be a unisex garment ideal for beach wear!

-Ayurveda is the traditional medicine practiced in Sri Lanka by Ayurveda doctors who had the craft passed on to them through the generations.
-Lately there are more and more local brands selling beauty products using these age old Ayurveda remedies which may be a perfect gift for the health conscious friend or loved on.
+Ayurveda is a traditional healing system practiced by Ayurveda doctors in Sri Lanka.
+This craft has been passed on to them through the generations.
+Lately, there are more local brands selling products using these age old remedies, and they are a perfect gift for your loved ones.

 Happy Shopping!
 Here are some of the popular shopping places in Colombo, click on the place marker to get the address: